 Step 1: Download the ISO Version of Your Windows:

 Download the same ISO version of Windows as the one installed on your PC.
 Note that this is not compulsory but it can become useful when you need to do a fresh installation of Windows.
-ISO file of your Windows version helps keep store of all the setup files you may need for this fresh Windows installation.
+ISO file of your Windows version helps keep the store of all the setup files you may need for this fresh Windows installation.

 Step 2: Create the DVD Drive or a Bootable USB

 Use any of the available tools online to create a bootable thumb drive.
-Although not specifically a tool for creating bootable USB, a recovery tool like Recoverit Data Recovery helps you create bootable USB before you can recover your files from a computer stuck on BIOS screen.
-The use of this tool will be outlined in details in the next section of the article.
+Although not specifically a tool for creating bootable USB, a recovery tool like Recoverit Data Recovery helps you create bootable USB before you can recover your files from a computer stuck on the BIOS screen.
+The use of this tool will be outlined in detail in the next section of the article.

 You can also create a repair bootable USB on a working computer using these steps: